jamietr1/google-docs-writing-tracker/README.md

   3. Copy the code from "writing_stats.gs" (in GitHub) and paste it into the code.gs file.
   4. Create a new script file (File->New->Script File) and call it diff.gs.
   5. Copy the code from "diff.gs" (in GitHub) and paste it into the diff.gs file.
+  6. From the File menu select Project Properties...
+  7. Set the project time zone to your local time zone.
+  8. Save the files.

 ### Configuring the Automation